-Why do so many brands have failed social media strategies, though most have social media profiles?
+Why do so many brands have failed social media in marketing strategy, though most have social media profiles?
 It’s because they tend to overlook the need of auctioning a strategy that is imperative for brand awareness, customer acquisition, and lead generation.
 Without one, a presence is obsolete.

 - Build a profile: Create a well-curated social media profile, on one platform and master it.
 Update it constantly and tweak it to get the best interaction before you move on to more platforms.
 Create the same handle name to maintain consistency.
 Brands like Nike and AirBnb can be used as examples for good social media profiles.